LG smartphone bootloop issues: LG G7 ThinQ

-Reaction
+Lawsuit

 In March 2017, a U.S. lawsuit was filed against LG Electronics in the state of California for unjust enrichment, unfair trade practices, and warranty law violations, seeking damages and for LG to repair all affected G4 and V10 devices.
 The lawsuit claimed that LG continued to produce and distribute LG G4 and V10 smartphones with the defect, even after it acknowledged the issue, and claimed that LG failed to recall or "offer an adequate remedy to consumers" who bought the two models, nor provide any remedy for devices that fell outside of the one-year warranty period.
 A party to the suit claimed that LG had issued them multiple warranty replacement phones that eventually suffered from the same hardware failure.
 The lawsuit was expanded the following month to include the G5, Nexus 5X, and V20.
 The lawsuit was never certified as a class action, and was sent to arbitration.
 In January 2018, LG agreed to pay the participants in the lawsuit a $700 credit towards the purchase of a LG smartphone or $425.
 Since the lawsuit was not certified as a class action, consumers not actually participating in the lawsuit do not get this payment.

 In January 2018, due to stock shortages, Google's wireless network Project Fi began to offer the Moto X4 as an alternative replacement for bootloop affected Nexus 5X owners.